 General test conditions for transmitter tests are given in clause 4, including interpretation of measurement results and configuration for testing.
 AAS BS configurations for the tests are defined in subclause 4.8.

 If beams have been declared equivalent and parallel (see table 4.10-1, D9.12, D9.13), only a representative beam is necessary to demonstrate conformance.

+Any radiated transmitter test requirement specified in 3GPP TS 37.105 [6] is not applicable for AAS BS operation in Band 46.